UtoECat/miniLuau/README.md

 During the build process, you will see errors about `<string.h>` or `<vector>` not found, this is normal.
 At the end you will get your packaged luau sources :)

+# Usage
+- Put packed files in your project, compile as any other source file
+- Add `-lm` to your linker flags (if not done yet)
+- Modify definitions at the top of luau.hpp file (disable compiler or native code generation)
+- include `luau.hpp` everywhere you need to work with lua.
 # Dependencies

 Luau uses C++ as its implementation language.
 The runtime requires C++11, whereas the compiler and analysis components require C++17.
 It should build without issues using Microsoft Visual Studio 2017 or later, or gcc-7 or clang-7 or later.